Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 No need to tighten too much.
 The final tightening will be done with the torque wrench when the wheel is on the ground.

-Replace the front wheel on the hub
+Fit the front wheel on the hub

-Position the wheel nuts
+Fit the wheel bolts

-Screw the wheel nuts
+Screw the wheel bolts

 Op 44